adrianomaringolo/react-app-with-lib/README.md

 12 - run `yarn storybook` and go to `http://localhost:6006`
  - tip: change the component code and see the storybook refreshing as you go

+ ----

+### INCLUDE REACT APP (CRA)

+(needed to remove "webpack" and add "@storybook/addon-docs" to root to make create-react-app work)

+13 - `create-react-app packages/<app-name>`
+- `cd packages/<app-name>` - you can create a script to run that in the package.json folder
+- `yarn start`
+    - the command above might have some error because Yarn Workspaces, in that case, run `echo "SKIP_PREFLIGHT_CHECK=true" > .env` - it will ignore the error